Lead investigator: Janet Sawicki, PhD

 Collaborator: Genisphere, LLC

 The cancer cell-targeted siRNA nanoparticle that has been developed employs a pharmacologically unique nanocarrier (3DNA® technology) that exhibits an affinity for solid tumor microenvironments further tunable by targeting elements.
-In siHuR-3DNA, tumor targeting is provided by a transferrin conjugate, and therapeutic targeting is provided by siRNA to HuR, a powerful modifier of inherent and acquired resistance to cytotoxic cancer drugs.
+In siHuR-3DNA, tumor targeting is provided by a transferrin conjugate.
+Therapeutic targeting is provided by siRNA to HuR, a powerful modifier of inherent and acquired resistance to cytotoxic cancer drugs.

 siHuR-3DNA: Pending patents (co-invention with Genisphere, LLC)